 Short-Run Profit Maximization

-Under the total-revenue—total-cost approach, maximum profits occur when average total cost (ATC) reaches a minimum.
+Under the total-revenue — total-cost approach, maximum profits occur when total costs reach a minimum.

 A firm has both fixed and variable costs.
-If the firm produces only a few units, then the average total cost will be high because the fixed costs must be covered by the few units produced.
-As more units are produced, then the average fixed costs will decline, which will also decrease the average total cost.
+If the firm produces only a few units, then costs will be high relative to revenue, because the fixed costs must be covered by the few units produced.
+As more units are produced, average fixed costs will decline, which will also decrease the total cost/total revenue ratio.
 Because a firm has fixed resources in the short run, there will be a point where increasing the quantity becomes more costly because of the law of diminishing marginal returns with fixed assets.
-Hence, at some point average total cost will start to rise and eventually become greater than the price of the product, which is the marginal revenue.
+Hence, at some point, the total cost/total revenue ratio will rise, leading to losses above the 2nd break-even point.